borti4938/n64adv_pcb/README.md

 You have the options to either install everything with casual installation wires or using flex cables.
 This is just a trade-off between personal installation effort and price.
-Personally I recommend using the flex cable.
+Personally, I recommend using the flex cable.

 #### 3.1 Using the Flex Cable

-To use this option, you have to have the flex cables as shown at hand.
+To use this option, you must have the flex cables as shown at hand.
 Note that the picture shows older prototype version.

 ![](./doc/img/flex_cables.jpg)